 Coronavirus vs Interest Rates

-Last week, in the midst of our pandemic, Saudi Arabia and Russia initiated an oil price war – tumbling prices by 34% (down to $31.73 per barrel).
-That combination sent the stock market into a tailspin.
-After equity investors fled to safe-haven holdings, the DJIA dropped 10% to 23,185 (it was down 18% at one point during the week – 28% off the February 12 high of 29,551).
+It started in early March when, in the midst of the COVID-19 pandemic, Saudi Arabia and Russia initiated an oil price war – tumbling prices by 34% (down to $31.73 per barrel).
+Today this price war continues, with crude at only $20.71 per barrel.
+The pandemic and oil price combination has sent the stock market into a tailspin.
+With equity investors continuing their flight to safe-haven holdings, the DJIA has dropped almost 30% from the Feb.
+12 high of 29,551.

-Although 10-Year Treasuries (the rate that typically sets the direction of fixed mortgage rates) have averaged 2.27% over the past 5 years, the buy-up last week resulted in a record low 0.318% 10-Year yield.
+Although 10-Year Treasuries (the rate that typically sets the direction of fixed mortgage rates) have averaged 2.27% over the past 5 years, a record low 0.318% 10-Year yield was recently reached.

-But if mortgage rates usually reduce when investors flee the stock market, why did 30-year fixed mortgage rates increase from 3.19% to 4.0% during this commotion???
+But if mortgage rates usually reduce when investors flee the stock market, why did 30-year fixed mortgage rates increase from 3.15% to as high as 4.15% during this commotion???

-For several reasons due to huge uncertainty, volatility and panic – all of which increased costs to lenders… which in turn were passed to borrowers via higher mortgage rates:
+For several reasons due to huge uncertainty, volatility and panic – all of which increased costs to lenders… which in turn were passed on to borrowers in the form of higher mortgage rates:

-- Profits to mortgage servicing companies (who manage borrowers’ monthly payments and escrows for lenders) were significantly reduced after many mortgages were repaid/refinanced early – i.e., servicing fees to lenders increase if there may be less mortgages to manage
+- Profits to mortgage servicing companies (who manage borrowers’ monthly payments and escrows for lenders) reduced after many mortgages were repaid/refinanced early – i.e., servicing fees to lenders increased due to uncertainty regarding underlying value and content of their serviced mortgage portfolios

-- Pools of residential mortgages (mortgage-backed securities/MBS’s) became difficult to value – so investors paid less to the lenders who were selling these mortgages
+- Pools of residential mortgages (mortgage-backed securities/MBS’s) became difficult to value given the higher probability of default or forbearance – so some investors are paying less to (or have stopped buying from) the lenders who are selling mortgages

 Here's the Point: In a market with unprecedented volatility, there are several reasons why mortgage rates actually go in a direction opposite to what you might expect.